nickjackolaisen/BusinessInitiaitive/_posts/statistics/2023-04-14-commercial_insurance_statistics.md

 *   4.1% are asian,
 *   and 16.5% are hispanic or latino.

 **2.**	In 2021, women made up 50% of the 600,000 insurance sales agents in the United States.
 This is makes the [insurance agent industry](https://www.bls.gov/cps/cpsaat11.htm) one of the most gender neutral occupations.
 It’s actually higher than the 46.8% of women who make up the U.S. workforce for all occupations.
-What’s even crazier is, women account for a whopping 84.7% of all insurance claims and policy processing clerks in the United States.

 **3.**	Younger business owners (aged 18 to 44) are significantly more likely to carry some form of commercial insurance as opposed to business owners 45 years old and older.
-Based on [the data presented below](https://advisorsmith.com/data/small-business-claims-statistics/), young owners are TWICE as likely to carry business insurance.
+[The data presented below](https://advisorsmith.com/data/small-business-claims-statistics/) shows young owners are TWICE as likely to carry business insurance.

 |Age of Business Owners |Percentage Carrying Business Insurance |
 |:-----------------------:|:-------------------------------------:|